Zac10ck/App_safenet2/terraform/Terraform-readme.md

            terraform apply

-Step 3: SSH into your instance created your the command  <br>
+Step 3: SSH into your newly created instance using the command  <br>
          <center>  ssh -i your_created_pemkeyfile.pem ubuntu@ip </center>

 Step 4 :   From the User directory run the below commands to start the contianer